 Written Memorials 30 Marks

 Appreciation of Fact and Law 15 Marks

-Advocacy (Arguments, Framing of

-Issues, expression and articulation) 30 Marks
+Advocacy (Arguments, Framing of Issues, expression and articulation) 30 Marks

 Use of Authorities and Citations 15 Marks

 General Impression and Court Manner 10 Marks

-- The written memorials submitted by participating teams shall be evaluated by an expert(s) appointed by the organizing committee, and marks will be awarded for them. - The late submission of memorials will attract a penalty of 3 marks being deducted from the total marks allocated for memorials. - The disclosure of the team's institutional affiliation on the memorial will attract a penalty of 1 mark being deducted. - These marks will be taken into consideration, along with marks awarded by judges for the teams during the oral presentation made by them in the preliminary round of competition. - The teams who secured the top eight positions will be selected to participate in semi-final round competition only. - Top two teams will be selected based on their performance in oral presentations made by them during semi-finals.
-The written memorial marks will not be taken into consideration to select the teams for the semi-final and final rounds of the competition. - Winners of the final round will be selected based upon their oral performance during the final round of competition.
-Written memorial marks of the teams will not be taken into consideration to select the winners of the Henry Dunant Memorial Trophy.
+- The written memorials submitted by participating teams shall be evaluated by an expert(s) appointed by the organising committee and marks will be awarded for them. - The late submission of memorials will attract a penalty of 3 marks being deducted from the total marks allocated for memorials. - The disclosure of the team's institutional affiliation on the memorial will attract a penalty of 1 mark being deducted. - These marks will be taken into consideration, along with marks awarded by judges for the teams during the oral presentation made by them, in the preliminary round of competition.
+The teams who secured the top eight positions will be selected to participate in semi-final round competition only. - Top two teams will be selected based upon their performance on oral presentation made by them during semi-finals.
+The written memorial marks will not be taken into consideration to select the teams for the semi-final and final rounds of competition. - Winners of the final round will be selected based upon their oral performance during the final round of competition, written memorial marks of the teams will not be taken into consideration to select the winners of the Henry Dunant Memorial Trophy.

-6. Awards and Prizes
+5. Awards and Prizes

-Awards and prizes will be awarded for the National and Regional Moot Court competitions, as follows:
+Awards and prizes will be awarded for the National Moot Court competitions, as follows:

 - The Henry Dunant Memorial Moot Court Competition winners will be awarded a "Running Trophy", medals for the three participants of the team, and certificates. - The Runners up team will be awarded individual medals and certificates. - There will be a Best Advocate prize.
-This prize will be awarded to the participant who is judged by the organizing committee to have performed best during her/his oral presentations. - There will be a Best Memorial prize.
-All the memorials, which are submitted to the organizing committee of the competition, will be evaluated, and the best memorial will be chosen among them to award this prize. - There will be a Best Researcher prize. - Each participant in the Henry Dunant Memorial Moot Court Competition will be given a general certificate of participation. - The coaches and advisers of the participating teams will not be entitled to receive any kind of certificate or award. - Since the trophy of the Henry Dunant Moot Court Competition is a "Running Trophy", it is the responsibility of the head of the institution/college/university of the winning team to ensure that the trophy is returned to the organizing committee, in New Delhi, within eight months of the date of award, at the expense of the winning team's institution/college/university.
+This prize will be awarded to the participant who is judged by the organising committee to have performed best during her/his oral presentations. - There will be a Best Memorial prize.
+All the memorials, which are submitted to the organising committee of the competition, will be evaluated and the best memorial will be chosen among them to award this prize. - Each participant in the Henry Dunant Memorial Moot Court Competition will be given a general certificate of participation. - The coaches and advisers of the participating teams will not be entitled to receive any kind of certificate or award. - Since the trophy of Henry Dunant Moot Court Competition is a "Running Trophy", it is the responsibility of the head of the institution/college/university of the winning team to ensure that the trophy is returned to the organising committee, in New Delhi, within eightmonths of the date of award, at the expense of the winning team's institution/college/ university.

-7. Miscellaneous Rules of the Competition
+6. Miscellaneous Rules of the Competition